-76. The MC will function as a high-level strategy-setting and policy body.
+77. The MC will function as a high-level strategysetting and policy body.
 It will serve as a platform to discuss and debate important policy and strategic issues of regional relevance, including measures to promote regional economic stability and macroeconomic policy linkages of CAREC operational sectors.
 It will also provide overall strategic guidance on issues of regional and supranational nature and advise on CAREC's external linkages with other regional cooperation bodies and multilateral institutions.
 The MC will exercise overall accountability over the results of the CAREC Program.
-Ministers will represent member countries at the MC, empowered with full decision-making rights, to help build high-level ownership and facilitate the achievement of results under the program.
+Ministers will represent member countries at the MC, empowered with full decision-making rights, to help build highlevel ownership and facilitate the achievement of results under the program.

-- 77. A summit-level meeting of CAREC heads of states and/or governments may be considered on a periodic basis, every 3 to 5 years, to keep the political leadership informed and to reinforce high-level country ownership of the CAREC program.
-Such summit-level meetings could provide the opportunity for decision making on complex policy and coordination issues related to regional cooperation that require political consideration at the top levels of government. - 78.
+- 78. A summit-level meeting of CAREC heads of states and/or governments may be considered on a periodic basis, every 3 to 5 years, to keep the political leadership informed and to reinforce high-level country ownership of the CAREC program.
+Such summit-level meetings could provide the opportunity for decision making on complex policy and coordination issues related to regional cooperation that require political consideration at the top levels of government. - 79.
 With the MC focused on policy and strategy issues, the SOM will be empowered to monitor progress at the cluster and sector levels.
 The SOM could recommend operational improvements, and be vested with the authority to consider and endorse complex multi-country and multisector projects.
-The SOM will also serve as a mechanism to ensure the effective implementation of the policy and strategic decisions made at the MC level. - 79.
-Given its enhanced responsibilities, it will be crucial that senior officials with the rank of deputy minister or equivalent from member countries attend the SOMs, who can decide on sector and project issues.
+The SOM will also serve as a mechanism to ensure the effective implementation of the policy and strategic decisions made at the MC level.

+80. Given its enhanced responsibilities, it is crucial that senior officials from member countries with full authority who can decide on sector and project issues attend the SOMs.
 Ensuring continuity in representation of countries at the SOM is also important for its effective and uninterrupted functioning.
 National focal points will continue to play a critical role in ensuring high-level ownership of CAREC's operations in their respective governments, and in ensuring effective coordination between the governments and the CAREC Secretariat.